omerbyrk/add_to_cart_animation/README.md

 }

 class _MyHomePageState extends State<MyHomePage> {
+  // We can detech the location of the card by this  GlobalKey<CartIconKey>
   GlobalKey<CartIconKey> gkCart = GlobalKey<CartIconKey>();
   late Function(GlobalKey) runAddToCardAnimation;

   @override
   Widget build(BuildContext context) {
     return AddToCartAnimation(
+      // To send the library the location of the Cart icon
       gkCart: gkCart,
       rotation: true,
+      dragToCardCurve: Curves.easeIn,
+      dragToCardDuration: const Duration(milliseconds: 1000),
+      previewCurve: Curves.linearToEaseOut,
+      previewDuration: const Duration(milliseconds: 500),
+      previewHeight: 30,
+      previewWidth: 30,
+      opacity: 0.85,
       receiveCreateAddToCardAnimationMethod: (addToCardAnimationMethod) {
-        this.runAddToCardAnimation = addToCardAnimationMethod;
+        // You can run the animation by addToCardAnimationMethod, just pass trough the the global key of  the image as parameter this.runAddToCardAnimation = addToCardAnimationMethod;
       },
       child: Scaffold(